googleapis/google-api-java-client/README.md

 - [Documentation](#Documentation)
 - [Links](#Links)

-## Library maintenance
+## Library Maintenance
-These client libraries are official supported by Google.
+These client libraries are officially supported by Google.
 However, these libraries are considered complete and are in maintenance mode.
-This means that we will address critical bugs and security issues but will not add any new features.
+This means that we will address critical bugs and security issues, but will not add any new features.
 If you're working with **Google Cloud Platform** APIs such as Datastore, Pub/Sub and many others, consider using the [Cloud Client Libraries for Java](https://github.com/GoogleCloudPlatform/google-cloud-java) instead.
 These are the new and idiomatic Java libraries targeted specifically at Google Cloud Platform Services.